existancepy/teti/README.md

-# Teti README
+# TAURI BRANCH README

-Finally a readme
-Hosted on github pages [here](https://titanplayz100.github.io/teti/)
-You can literally just open up [index.html](index.html) in a browser as well to play
+You can build an exe with rust using tauri

+Update the source code and assets with a newer version if needed (this branch probably wont be maintained)

 ## Build With Tauri
 Build this yourself or download the installer from the latest release